|Inhibition of Neuronal Firing by Tubulin and CRMP2||Memory|

 The Mechanism of Memory Extinction and Retrieval

 Memory extinction refers to a brain state in which the memory still exists, but requires certain stimuli to recall.
-By contrast, memory erasure means that the physical memory traces have disappeared forever.
+In contrast, memory erasure means that the physical memory traces have disappeared forever.
 The rest of this book will present evidence for the following postulates:

 Author: Frank Lee